ymdarum/llm-finetuning-resources/README.md

 # LLM Finetuning Resources

-Collection of resources I personally use for finetuning LLMs.
+Collection of resources I personally use for finetuning LLMs using Unsloth.